theupdateframework/taps/tap14.md

 example a change in the signing process would affect all metadata types), so using the same specification version for top-level metadata allows for these large changes to the specification.
-For information about how this relates to url pinning and TAP 5, see [Special Cases](#tap-5).
+For information about how this relates to targets metadta pinning and TAP 13, see [Special Cases](#tap-13).
 However, delegated targets metadata may not be managed by the same parties as the top-level metadata.
 For this reason, this TAP allows clients to use a different TUF specification version for delegated targets by maintaining functions to parse metadata that conforms to different